unixorn/awesome-zsh-plugins/README.md

 * [dotpyvenv](https://github.com/jeanpantoja/dotpyvenv) - Automagically switch to a python virtual environment located (that you previously have created with virtualenv program) in a directory named `.pyvenv` when you `cd` into a directory.
 * [dropbox](https://github.com/zpm-zsh/dropbox) - A dropbox plugin for ZSH that provides `dropbox-cli` and `dropbox-uploader` commands.
 * [dune-quotes](https://github.com/brokendisk/dune-quotes) - Random Dune quote generator plugin.
-* [dwim](https://github.com/oknowton/zsh-dwim) - zsh-dwim attempts to predict what you will want to do next.
+* [dwim](https://github.com/oknowton/zsh-dwim) - Attempts to predict what you will want to do next.
 It provides a key binding (control-u) that will replace the current (or previous) command line with the command you will want to run next.
 * [ec2ssh](https://github.com/h3poteto/zsh-ec2ssh) - List EC2 instances and `ssh` login to the instances easily.
 * [editing-workbench](https://github.com/psprint/zsh-editing-workbench) - Adds sane, complex command line editing (e.g. incremental history _word_ completion).
 * [edward cli](https://github.com/matthieusb/zsh-edward) - Adds smart completions and alises for [edward CLI micro-service launcher](https://github.com/yext/edward).